H-E-L-P/herschelhelp_python/database_builder/readme.md

 All filters should be in VOTable format.
 Where these could not be found they were converted using Astropy.
 Wavelengths are in Angstroms.

-THe URLS to download the filters are here:
+THe URLs to download the filters are here:

 http://svo2.cab.inta-csic.es/theory/fps/fps.php?ID=HST/ACS_WFC.F435W_81
 http://svo2.cab.inta-csic.es/theory/fps/fps.php?ID=HST/ACS_WFC.F606W_81